MultiSafepay/docs/content/getting-started/glossary.md

 #### MultiSafepay account
 A merchant's account with MultiSafepay, managed via a [web dashboard](https://merchant.multisafepay.com/).

-#### MultiSafepay balance
-The balance of funds held in a MultiSafepay account.

 #### order
 All information related to a single instance of products and/or services sold to a customer that is linked to one or more transactions.